Indialogue Foundation and Gandhi Smriti and Darshan Samiti (GSDS) jointly invite applications for Certificate Course in Dialogue Studies 2021-2022.

 Projects/Term Paper/Essay and Presentation.

-All undergraduate degree holders are eligible for the program.
+All undergraduate degree holders are eligible for the course.

 Tentative Session Schedule

-Three-hour sessions will be held on Thursdays and Saturdays every week starting at 3:00 PM.
-However, it may change if some other days and time suit the selected candidates.
+Two-hour sessions will be held on Wednesdays and Thursdays every week starting at 3:00 PM.

-– Once you have successfully submitted your application, we will examine your documents and the shortlisted candidates will be invited for an online interview on 03 September 2020.
+– Once you have successfully submitted your application, you will be invited for an online interview on 14 September 2021 (given you meet the eligibility criteria).

-– The selected candidates will be informed of the decision via email.
+– After the interview, the selected candidates will be informed of the decision via email.

 Selection will be based on merit of the candidates and their performance in the interview.